patrickwalczak/CollectAppBack/README.md

 # CollectApp

 This repository is only for the frontend.
-This is a link to backend https://github.com/patrickwalczak/CollectAppBack
+This is a link to frontend https://github.com/patrickwalczak/Collection-Manager

 About the application